-Grilled Pulled Pork Pizza – take leftover pulled pork and turn it into an exceptionally delicious pizza right on your backyard grill.
+Grilled Pulled Pork Pizza.
+Take leftover pulled pork and turn it into an exceptionally delicious pizza right on your backyard grill.
 It will become a summertime staple.

 Like the looks of this grilled pulled pork pizza?
-Whether simply for a regular weekday family dinner or even more, when entertaining during the summer months, pizza from the backyard grill is one of my absolute favorite things to make.
+Whether simply for a regular weekday family dinner or even more, when entertaining during the summer months, pizza from the backyard grill is one of my absolute favourite things to make.
 Everyone loves great pizza and I’m always amazed at the number of people who tell me that they have never tried making it on the back yard grill.

 When we have guests over for drinks during the summertime, I love serving small grilled pulled pork pizzas cut in small slices as finger food during the evening.
 I’ll probably make several variations during the night at a leisurely pace and pass them around as the evening progresses.
-If I’ve made some of my smoked pulled pork during the week, I have to hoard a little of it away to make the most popular pizza At our house during the summer.
+If I’ve made some of my smoked pulled pork during the week, I have to hoard a little of it away to make the most popular pizza at our house during the summer.

-I”m adding a link to my favorite Pizza Sauce but you can use your own if you like.
+I’m adding a link to my favourite Pizza Sauce but you can use your own if you like.
 Another thing that I very often do is use homemade barbecue sauce as the base for this pizza.
 Coca Cola Barbecue Sauce is a great choice but there are others on this site too.
 I sometimes also mix a tomato sauce and BBQ sauce together to make a less intense version of sauce for grilled pizzas.
 That is an excellent suggestion, trust me.